-I was born in a prefabricated residence adjacent to Swanscombe woodland (the lowest prefab on the left) and raised within the small country town of Swanscombe, where I enjoyed spending time by large willow and chestnut trees as well as exploring local woodland.
-The headmaster at our primary school spoke of Viking invasions and the settlement.
-He explained it as the reason why many of us had fair skin and hair.
-Our town was surrounded by many Viking symbols, but in those days I took it all for granted.
+I was born in a prefabricated residence adjacent to Swanscombe woodland (the lowest prefab on the left) and raised within the small country town, where I enjoyed playing by large willow and chestnut trees and exploring woodland.
+The headmaster at our primary school spoke of Viking invasions and the ancient settlement that used to be there.
+Apparently it was the reason many of us had fair skin and hair.
+We were surrounded by many Viking symbols, but in those days I took it for granted.